How does our garden grow?

 Posted in Events

 Clubs are back!
 Cary Elementary is excited to start up clubs for the 2014-2015 school year.
-Thanks to dedicated Club Parent Leaders, Teacher Leaders and Sponsors we are happy to kick off the year with the following clubs starting in early November, meeting on the first and third Thursdays of the month from 3:15-4:00:
+Thanks to dedicated Club Parent Leaders, Teacher Leaders, and Sponsors we are happy to kick off the year with the following clubs starting in early November, meeting on the first and third Thursdays of the month from 3:15-4:00:

 Posted in Announcements